Thousands of Resources, Ready to help.

 Michigan Historical Markers

-The research and installation of three Michigan Historical Markers to interpret Civil Rights-related sites continues in 2022-2023:
+The research and installation of three Michigan Historical Markers to interpret Civil Rights-related sites was completed in 2023.
+These markers bring relevant facts and stories to the public at key historical locations.

 Rehabiliation Projects